Who Is Kin Insurance and What Makes Them Different?

 How do Kin's rates compare to other Florida home insurers?

-Kin's statewide Florida average is approximately $1,783 per year for $300,000 in dwelling coverage, which is well below the Florida market average of $3,800–$5,500 or more.
-Coastal properties will likely receive higher quotes, but Kin's property-level underwriting often results in more competitive rates than broader market pricing — especially for homes with wind mitigation features like impact windows or metal roofs.
+Kin's statewide Florida average is approximately $1,879 per year for $350,000 in dwelling coverage (as of June 2026), which is well below the Florida market averages of $5,276 to $7,136 or more reported by industry sources.
+U.S. News reports that customers who switch to Kin save an average of $989 per year.
+Coastal properties will likely receive higher quotes, but Kin's property-level underwriting often results in more competitive rates than broader market pricing, especially for homes with wind mitigation features like impact windows or metal roofs.

 What do customers say about Kin's claims process?

 Customer experiences with claims are mixed.
-Many policyholders report smooth, responsive claims handling, particularly for straightforward wind and storm damage events.
-However, some reviews cite claim denials (often related to water damage or pre-existing conditions), slow follow-up, or unexpected policy changes at renewal.
-Kin's overall customer ratings are high — 4.6–4.9/5 across major platforms — but it's wise to read the fine print on your policy and document your property thoroughly before filing any claim.
+Many policyholders report smooth, responsive claims handling, particularly for straightforward wind and storm damage events, and Kin's NAIC complaint index is below average.
+However, some reviews cite claim denials (often related to water or roof damage or pre-existing conditions), slow follow-up, or unexpected premium hikes at renewal.
+Kin's overall consumer ratings remain high (5.0/5 on Trustpilot and 4.7/5 on BBB), but it's wise to read the fine print on your policy and document your property thoroughly before filing any claim.